Cyclothiazomycin: Structure

-The cyclothiazomycins are thiazole-containing bicyclic and macrocyclic peptides that are structurally similar to thiostrepton and noshiheptide.
+The cyclothiazomycins are thiazole-containing bicyclic and macrocyclic peptides that are structurally similar to thiostrepton and nosiheptide.
 Formally classified as thiopeptides within the larger family of ribosomally synthesized and post-translationally modified peptides (RiPPs), the cyclothiazomycins are initially biosynthesized as peptides which subsequently undergo chemical modifications, including macrocyclization, aromatization, cyclodehydration, and dehydrogenation.
 Cyclothiazomycins exist as three analogues that differ at two amino acid residues in the core peptide.
 The image below denotes in red the differences between the analogues as well as the amino acid sequence that becomes the final compounds.

 The structure of cyclothiazomycin A was established primarily by two-dimensional nuclear magnetic resonance spectroscopy.
 Cyclothiazomycin A contains a dehydroalanine and two dehydrohomoalanine residues within a bicyclic, macrocyclic scaffold composed of thiazolines, thiazoles, and a trisubstituted pyridine.